Activist. Actor. Educator. TBI Survivor.

 Where care is mutual.

-Where it’s safe to be human again.If this story resonates—if you believe in spaces where trauma is met with purpose—please donate $1–$5 and share the GoFundMe.Every dollar.
+Where it’s safe to be human again.If this story resonates—if you believe in spaces where trauma is met with purpose—we would appreciate your support.
+We have a GoFundMe.
+The button is at the bottom.Every dollar.
 Every share.
 Every act of belief proves that this vision matters—and helps bring Thrive to life.THRIVE INTERNATIONAL

 If you’re in crisis, call or text 988.